deephyper/deephyper/README.md

 pip install -e .
 ```

-if you want to install deephyper with tests and documentation packages:
+if you want to install deephyper with test and documentation packages:
 ```
 # From Pypi
 pip install 'deephyper[tests,docs]'